Stevancw/academic_project_scaffold/README.md

 Submissions.md contains a log of previous submissions

-**versions** contains any previous iterations and files associated with them e.g. .tex and .bst files
+**versions** contains any previous iterations and files associated with them e.g. .tex and .bst files.
+Use the article_template file to enter meta-data and reference the relivant files and run both pdfLaTeX then BibTeX then pdfLaTeX twice on it.